-To the Board of Directors and Shareholders of EDAP TMS S.A.
+Board of Directors and Shareholders of EDAP TMS S.A.

-We have audited the accompanying consolidated balance sheets of EDAP TMS S.A. as of December 31, 2004, 2005 and 2006, and the related consolidated statements of operations, changes in shareholders' equity and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of EDAP TMS S.A. and subsidiaries as of December 31, 2006 and 2007, and the related consolidated statements of income, changes in shareholders' equity and cash flows for the three years ended December 31, 2007.
 These consolidated financial statements are the responsibility of EDAP TMS's management.
 Our responsibility is to express an opinion on these consolidated financial statements based on our audits.